dscorbett/duployan-font/docs/user-documentation.md

 ### Custom extensions

-This font uses some code point sequences not sanctioned by Unicode to support some orienting letters needed in Chinook Jargon (and, incidentally, various other modes).
+Rawnd Musmus Duployan uses some code point sequences not sanctioned by Unicode to support some orienting letters needed in Chinook Jargon (and, incidentally, various other modes).
 Adding the sequence \<U+034F, U+034F, U+034F> after one of the letters U+1BC44, U+1BC53, U+1BC5A, U+1BC5B, U+1BC5C, U+1BC5D, U+1BC5E, U+1BC5F, or U+1BC60 changes it from primary orientation to secondary orientation.

 There are also some private use characters for non-joining characters: